Won-gyu/CS489TrelloCalendar/README.md

 ## Usage

+# run

 ```
-npm run build
 npm run dev
 ```

-## Contributing

-Add your commit notes to commit.log
-When committing use
+and then open localhost:4000 in your browser

+# build

 ```
-git commit -F commmit.log
+npm run build
 ```